Wall Street rebounds as investors buy the dip; stimulus measures in focus

 “The selloff was so fierce last week that you do have some buy-the-dip investors emerging,” said Brent Schutte, chief investment strategist, Northwestern Mutual Wealth Management Company.

-Wall Street’s drop, coupled with data showing Chinese factory activity contracting at its worst pace ever in February, led Federal Reserve Chair Jerome Powell to say the central bank would act as required to provide support.
+Wall Street’s drop earlier in the day followed data that showed Chinese factory activity contracted at its worst pace ever in February.
+Federal Reserve Chair Jerome Powell said on Friday the central bank would act as required to provide support.

 The news led to a rise in bets in favor of an interest rate cut, with traders seeing a 100% chance of a 50 basis point rate cut at the Fed’s March meeting, according to CME Group’s FedWatch tool.

-Note: (This story corrects paragraph 7 to clarify Powell’s comments were made on Friday.)